aaronsabellek/WPForms_fetcher/README.md

 # fetch_and_save_contact_details
 Simple **Python script to fetch and save contact details** (name, e-mail adresse and date) interacting with the WordPress application "WPForms" (https://wpforms.com/).

-The script only works with contact forms by the application WPForms.
-The contact form has to ask for name and e-mail.
+The script only works with contact forms created wit WPForms.
+The contact form has to ask for name and e-mail adresse.

 The script logs into an e-mail account, fetches the e-mails from the contact form and filters name, e-mail adresse and date.